 - Bring printed copies of your resume to the interview and something to write notes on.
 It will help when you follow up.

 - Always have questions prepared to ask during the interview.
-If all of your questions are answered during the course of the interview, make sure you have a couple of other prepared.
+If all of your questions are answered during the course of the interview, make sure you have a couple of others prepared.
 At the end of an interview when the interviewer asks if you have any questions, you never want to say you don’t have any.
+It shows a lack of interest or natural curiosity.
+When in doubt, ask the interview a career related question about themselves because people always like to talk about themselves.
+Like “what is your career background?” or “can you tell me about your career journey that led you to this company?” or “what do you like about working here?”

 - Practice, practice, practice.
 If you feel prepared, you’ll feel confident.